jack-dinsmore/wikid/README.md

 Reference to figure 1: []{fig:one}.
 ```

+Footnotes are also available[Inline in brackets.] when implemented.

 ## LaTeX

 The `amsmath` package is provided, and the macros `\bm`, `\parens`, `\brackets`, `\braces`, `\eval`, `\fraci`, and `\expp` have been provided.